zentralopensource/zentral/docs/apps/mdm.md

 To configure the Apple Push Notification Service (APNS) for Zentral Cloud, follow these steps.

-* Navigate to the Zentral *MDM > Overview > Push certificates* section.
+* From the sidebar or three-line menu in the top-right corner, navigate to the Zentral *MDM > Overview > Push certificates* section.
-* Open the `Zentral Cloud` certificate detail page.
+* Click the `Zentral Cloud` link under the Name column to go to the certificate detail page.
-* Click on the button to download a signed CSR `push_certificate_signed_csr.b64` file.
+* In the top right corner, click the 'down-arrow' button to download a signed CSR `push_certificate_1_signed_csr.b64` file.
 * Sign in to the [Apple Push Certificate Portal](https://identity.apple.com).
-* Upload the `push_certificate_signed_csr.b64` signed certificate request file.
-* Download the generated APNs certificate.
+* On the "Get Started" page, click the "Create a Certificate" green shiny button
+* Click the checkbox to the left of the "I have read and agree to these terms and conditions." text and click the Accept button
+* On the "Create a Push Certificate" page, optionally enter a note, click the "Choose File" button and navigate to the `push_certificate_1_signed_csr.b64` signed certificate request file, and then click the "Upload" button.
+* On the "Confirmation" page, click the "Download" button.
 * Return to the Zentral *MDM > Overview > Push certificates > Zentral Cloud* certificate detail page.
-* Upload the generated APNs certificate.
+* From the top right corner, click the "Upload Push Certificate" "up-arrow" button to go to the upload page
+* Click the "Choose File" button and navigate to the "MDM_ Zentral Pro Services GmbH & Co.
+KG_Certificate.pem" certificate and click the Open button in the filepicker.
+• Click the green Save button.

-This configuration is now ready for Zentral MDM push capabilities.
+As you can now see the certificate details filled in above, this configuration is now ready for Zentral MDM push capabilities.
 To renew an existing push certificate, repeat those steps.

 **IMPORTANT** do not let the push/APNS certificates expire!
-Remember to renew them ahead of their expiry!
+Set a reminder and renew it before the "Not after" date listed, or at a regular interval more frequent than the lifetime of the certificate.

 To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
 In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.